jamulussoftware/jamuluswebsite/contribute/en/Administration.md

 Adding or removing team members requires a majority vote by all main developers.

 ### Accepting new team members
-- Invite to Github org and add permissions <!-- TODO: which/where? -->
+- Invite to Github org and add permissions [on the people page](https://github.com/orgs/jamulussoftware/people).
-- Add mail address to team@ <!-- TODO: how? -->
+- Add mail address to team@ *TODO: how?*
 - Invite to Discord server or the bridged Matrix channel
 - Subscribe to notifications for the jamulussoftware repositories